 C. Child Abuse or Neglect Reporting Requirements

-Any UCLA Mandated Reporter who observes, has actual knowledge of or reasonably suspects that Child Abuse or Neglect has occurred shall report the matter externally as required by CANRA and report internally as required by this Policy.
+Any UCLA Mandated Reporter who observes, has actual knowledge of, or reasonably suspects that Child Abuse or Neglect has occurred, will report the matter externally as required by CANRA and report internally as required by this Policy.

 1. External Report

 A UCLA Mandated Reporter will report Child Abuse or Neglect to designated agencies immediately via telephone and then file a written report with the same agency as soon as possible but within 36 hours, as provided in the following table.

 Failure to make the required external report may subject the UCLA Mandated Reporter to criminal penalties under CANRA.